Sow from seed: all flowers, basil, beans, beetroot, carrots, corn, cucumbers, lettuces, melons, parsnip, pumpkin, radish, zucchini

-Keep that mulch piled on!
-This will help keep the soil damp for the days you can’t water.
+The heat will be amping up now and water needs to be saved and used wisely.
+In the garden that means keep that mulch piled on!
+This helps to keep the soil damp for the days you can’t water.

-For a thirsty plant, dig a small container of some sort (that has holes in the bottom), into the soil next to the plant’s roots.
+For a thirsty plant, you can dig a small container of some sort (that has holes in the bottom, like a seedling pot or an upside down, cut in half plastic bottle), into the soil next to the plant’s roots.
 Now when you water, the water will go straight to the plant’s roots and avoids water wastage.
-This also helps plants like tomatoes and zucchini that don’t like their leaves getting wet, as this can spread diseases.

-Certain things will be ready to harvest now.
-If you have some beans, cucumbers, tomatoes or zucchini ready, pick them to encourage the plant to produce more flowers.
+If you have beans, cucumbers, tomatoes or zucchini ready, pick them promptly to encourage the plant to produce more flowers.

 Take extra care of your tomatoes.
 Pinch off the laterals to ensure good airflow and encourage the plant to produce more flowers instead of leaf.
-Keep a close eye on them to watch for any diseases or pests.
+You can replant the laterals too and they’ll grow roots and become their own plant.

 Pests and Diseases